OURadar/RadarHub/README.md

 # Each process needs to have a separate socket file, so we use process_num
 # Make sure to update "mysite.asgi" to match your project name
-command=/home/radarhub/.pyenv/shims/daphne -u /run/daphne/daphne%(process_num)d.sock --fd 0 --access-log - --proxy-headers radarhub.asgi:application
+command=/home/radarhub/.pyenv/shims/python -m daphne -u /run/daphne/daphne%(process_num)d.sock --fd 0 --access-log - --proxy-headers radarhub.asgi:application

 # Number of processes to startup, roughly the number of CPUs you have
 numprocs=2